ZettelGeist/zettelgeist/docs/tutorial-Word.md

 - See the "Comment" at the end?
 That would do it.
 As a result, you have title, note, citation-page (Gatsby, 1), and a comment (inside that last quotation mark).
 All the elements of a traditional notecard are there, just within the "note:" field.
 So let's save that as a second note.

-- Just click "File>Download>Plain Text (.txt) again.
-It will automatically download (and get a new name with "(1)" added by Google Docs) -- so you don't have to do anything to change the filename, etc.  Just click.
-If you are using Word or another resident editor, just save the file as "Gatsby-Note-1.yaml".
-(More explanation below about saving notes with ".yaml" extension.)
+- Just click "File>Save As" again.
+You don't have to change settings again.
+Just change the name to "Gatsby-Note-2.yaml".

 - Cool.
 Two notes are now in your research "card stack" for processing.
 If we did pull them into the system, they would be completely searchable and usable.
 Again: you could just take notes with "notes:" or "title:" and "note:" and that will do the job.

 - But, you can do a lot more if you want to.
 ZettelGeist allows you to break up these elements of research notes into each of the traditional elements listed on the "Note Format" page!

-## So let's go back to our GDocs page and adjust this note to make a third with a little more...zing!
+## So let's go back to our document and adjust this note to make a third with a little more...zing!

 - Highlight "Comment: This is a famous first line and my teacher says that we should analyze it carefully."
 Then cut that (not delete).